Starbucks Will Hire 2,500 Refugees To Work In Its European Coffee Shops Despite Backlash

-Starbucks will hire 2,500 refugees to work in its stores across Europe within five years, despite a US backlash over the plans, the coffee chain has confirmed.
+Starbucks will hire 2,500 refugees to work in its stores across Europe within five years as part of a worldwide policy, despite a US backlash over its plans, the coffee chain has confirmed.

-It said on Tuesday it would aim to recruit 2,500 refugees to work in eight European countries, of which the UK is the largest market.
-It will work with NGOs including the Refugee Council and the International Rescue Committee to deliver the jobs and has not given a breakdown per country, which will also include France, Austria, Switzerland, Spain, Portugal, Germany and the Netherlands.
+It said on Tuesday it will aim to recruit 2,500 refugees to work in eight European countries: the UK, France, Austria, Switzerland, Spain, Portugal, Germany, and the Netherlands.
+It will work with NGOs including the Refugee Council and the International Rescue Committee to deliver the jobs, and has not given a breakdown per country.

-The move is part of a plan to recruit 10,000 worldwide - a small percentage of its more than 250,000 employees worldwide.
+The move is part of a plan to recruit 10,000 refugees worldwide – a small percentage of its more than 250,000 employees.
 It also announced today that 1,000 of these will be in Canada.

 The worldwide pledge was first announced in January and caused a backlash from some consumers in the US who called for a boycott using the hashtag #BoycottStarbucks.

-Some Trump supporters also used the hashtag #AmericaFirst in anger that the company would be offering roles to people "who don't belong here" rather than "American students [who] need a part time job."
+Some Trump supporters also used the hashtag #AmericaFirst in anger that the company would be offering roles to people "who don't belong here" rather than "American students [who] need a part time job".

 Some people also claimed that refugees were in fact terrorists in disguise.

-In the UK, Starbucks will likely be facing into prospect of potentially having a smaller pool of baristas after Brexit, in common with other chains.
+In the UK Starbucks, like similar chains, is facing the prospect of potentially having a smaller pool of baristas after Brexit.

-The coffee retail sector relies heavily on migrant labour from Europe, a recent study by research firm Allegra Insights claimed.
+The coffee retail sector relies heavily on migrant labour from Europe, a recent study by research firm Allegra Insights said.

-Jeffrey Young, managing director at the firm, warned that because coffee chains in the UK rely heavily on foreign workers, Brexit could have a potentially "catastrophic" impact on the coffee industry if it leads to the loss of EU workers.
+Jeffrey Young, managing director at Allegra Insights, said that because coffee chains in the UK rely heavily on foreign workers, Brexit could have a potentially "catastrophic" impact on the coffee industry if it leads to the loss of EU workers.

 "It's a critical issue for the sector," he told BuzzFeed News.
 "We need 40,000 baristas by 2025, it's very concerning for the industry."